 How rituximab works

-MG is a type of autoimmune disease in which the body’s immune system mistakenly attacks and damages healthy nerve cells.
+MG is an autoimmune disease in which the body’s immune system mistakenly attacks and damages healthy cells and tissues.
 This disrupts the transmission of signals between nerve cells and muscles, leading to weakness and a lack of muscle control.
 By curtailing the immune system, rituximab aims to slow the damage caused to the nervous system.

 It is an antibody, or protein designed to interact with a specific target, against a protein called CD-20 that is present in B-cells.
 A type of immune cell that plays a role in the inflammatory immune response, B-cells are harmful in myasthenia gravis.
 When rituximab binds to CD-20, it lowers levels of B-cells.
 This may slow progression of MG and improve disease symptoms, reducing the need for other medications.